edmundchu128/sample_pyspark_medallion/README.md

 - For 2024, AVGO has had the greatest decrease in value within a single week on Week number 51 of 2024 (2024-12-16 to 2024-12-20) with -2746.15 decrease in value.

 ### Output files
 The output of gold layer containing the answers for the questions are in ./buckets/gold.
-They are written by the Pyspark engine and the data can be inspected by going into each csv part of the folder.
+They are written by the Pyspark engine and the data can be inspected by going into each csv part of the folder for pyspark read.
+For ease, I have copied the dataset into ./buckets/gold/ouputs.
+The `consolidated.zip` file contains the answers to the above questions in separate`2023-consolidated.csv` and `2024-consolidated.csv` files.

-i.e. buckets/gold/d.MAX_DECREASE_2024.csv/part-00000-fdbad8f7-da9f-4d0b-9afb-60df14ff357b-c000.csv

 ----
 ## Details of the pipeline